stefan-niedermann/nextcloud-tables/README.md

 # ⚠️ Early Alpha ⚠️

 ***This app is currently under heavy development.
 It is not yet able to view or manage data in a production environment.
+Data loss may be possible.
 Use at your own risc!***

 ## ⛔ Limitations

 - Table emoji can not be changed
 - Managing columns is not yet possible
-- Editing data of type `selection/multi` is not yet possible
 - Values of type `selection` and `selection/multi` are currently only displayed as ID
+- Validations are not enforced
+- Network state is not considered when synchronizing
 - Sorting & Filtering is not yet possible

 # Nextcloud Tables for Android